sphinx-doc/sphinx/doc/usage/configuration.rst

    have each of their arguments displayed on a separate, indented line.
 This introduces hard line breaks, however, it does not override a potential soft wrapping introduced in the format in which the documentation is built.
-The directive option :ref:`single-line-signature <pyfuncsinglelinesig>` (here for the example of the :rst:dir:`py:function` directive) allows to disable this behavior on specific objects.
+The directive option :rst:dir:`py:function:single-line-signature` (here for the example of the :rst:dir:`py:function` directive) allows to disable this behavior on specific objects.

    .. versionadded:: 6.2.0